hytechclub/web-101/Week07/PixelsFollowAlong.md

 Now, the entire main container should be blue, because each cell is 100x100 and they stack properly!

-## Filling out the grid with colors
+## Filling Out the Grid with Colors
 1. In the HTML file, add a `class` of "black" to each black cell
 1. Add a `class` of "yellow" to each yellow cell
     - Note that the `div` will now have two classes: `cell` and `yellow`